I’m Unashamedly a Committed Tree-Hugger

 The pictorialists think that the introspective data should be interpreted just as it seems—our mind manipulates representations that are pictorial in nature.
 The pictorialist view thus offers us a unified conception of our experiences and the representations that underlie them.

-And again here, walking through a lovely wooded forest, a “haunter” of the woods..
+And again here, walking through a lovely wooded forest, sun filtering through the canopy.
+A “haunter” of the woods..
+Near Stellenbosch.

 Previous